 The Winter Wonderland is a splendid activity for the whole family, and during the ride you can make a pit stop and take part in its merry activities in the snow and ice, like ice skating and sledding.

-This year the show starts on November 30th and lasts until January 5th, and it’s an amazing way to pass the evening while you’re still discovering what to do in Winnipeg.
+The show starts usually in early December and lasts until early January, and it’s an amazing way to pass the evening while you’re still discovering what to do in Winnipeg.
+Check the website because the exact dates vary every year.

 9) Visit The Winnipeg Art Gallery